shreymahendru/n-app/README.md

 ### **Persisted Pages**

-**n-app** allows you to have persisted pages which is means the state of a page is preserved throughout the whole session.
+**n-app** allows you to have persisted pages which is means the VM is not disposed and the state is preserved.

 Using the `@persist` decorator on top of the **view-model** will make the page persistence.